Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Adult research and practices do not automatically apply to children and should be interpreted cautiously.

-Children are not simply smaller adults.¹ Their physiology, developmental stage, safety margins, and evidence base all shape how supplement decisions should be made.
-A children's supplement that looks less impressive than its adult counterpart is not necessarily weaker.
-It may simply reflect a different set of priorities.
+Children are not simply smaller adults.ยน Their physiology, developmental stage, safety margins, and evidence base all influence how supplement decisions are made.

 Why This Distinction Matters

-The issue is not that adult supplement habits are always wrong.
-The issue is that they are built around a different body, different goals, and a different risk tolerance.
-Many supplement practices originate in adult wellness culture: higher doses, performance framing, enhancement goals, and routine long-term use.
-When those habits are applied to children without adjustment, they can create dosing misalignment, overestimation of need, inappropriate extrapolation of adult research, and unnecessary exposure.
+Many supplement practices originate in adult wellness culture: higher doses, optimization goals, performance framing, and routine long-term use.
+When these approaches are applied to children without adjustment, several problems can emerge: dosing misalignment, overestimation of need, inappropriate extrapolation of adult research, and unnecessary exposure.

 Understanding how pediatric guidance differs helps prevent well-intentioned but mismatched decisions.
 For a broader look at when supplementation may or may not be appropriate for children, see Do Children Actually Need Supplements?